SATHASHINI-S/SATHASHINI-S.github.io/content/projects/creations/sentiment-analysis.md

 ### Project Summary

 This project automates the analysis of student feedback by using *Natural Language Processing (NLP)* to classify sentiments as positive, negative, or neutral.
-It provides *real-time insights* for educators and administrators to improve academic quality and student satisfaction.
+It provides *real-time insights* for educators and administrators to improve academic and student satisfaction.

 ### Tools & Technologies